Sabre Dance: Reception and legacy

 The piece, which is his most recognizable, earned Khachaturian a worldwide reputation and continues to define his legacy.
-(Note: Some have been called his "one enduring hit" and Khachaturian a one-hit wonder.)
-He has sometimes been called "Mr. Sabre Dance", which he found annoying and unfair.
+(Note: Some have called it his "one enduring hit" and Khachaturian a one-hit wonder.)
+He sometimes has been called "Mr. Sabre Dance", which he found annoying and unfair.
 Khachaturian maintained mixed feelings about the piece.
 While happy with its Western popularity, Khachaturian wished for more attention to his other works.
-In 1963, he called it "one unruly and rowdy child in my musical family," adding, "Honestly, if I had known it would gain such popularity and start elbowing aside my other works, I would never have written it!"
-He felt other melodies in Gayane deserved equal attention and told an American interviewer, "It's like one button on my shirt, and I have many buttons."
-When asked about its popularity by American TV representatives in Moscow, he jokingly responded, "Serves you right!"
+In 1963, he called it "one unruly and rowdy child in my musical family", adding, "Honestly, if I had known it would gain such popularity and start elbowing aside my other works, I would never have written it!"
+He felt other melodies in Gayane deserved equal attention, and told an American interviewer, "It's like one button on my shirt, and I have many buttons."
+When asked about its popularity by American television representatives in Moscow, he jokingly responded, "Serves you right!"
 Composer Nikolai Kapustin recalled that Khachaturian was particularly irritated by the casual, whistling performances of the piece, once humorously mimicking such renditions for his close friends.